NCols/Known-To-Medium/README.md

 ## This is a tool that allows users to easily cross-post their Known posts to their Medium account.

+Attention: this is designed to work with Known posts only, statuses, bookmarks etc. have not been tested.

 Help:
 > python knownToMedium.py -h